NikhilJoshi28/IR_AS3/README.md

 ## Run:
  * nevigate to IR_AS3 directory.
- * change path to the dataset in file to run
+ * change path to the dataset in files to run
  * use python3 filename.

 ## Project Extention